Skip to main content

 Chapter 13 is probably NOT the right choice if:

 • Your main problem is credit card debt and medical bills, and you don't have significant assets to protect.
-Debt settlement might resolve those same debts in 24-36 months at a fraction of what you owe, without the court supervision and without the bankruptcy notation.
+Debt settlement through our team might resolve those same debts at a fraction of what you owe, without the court supervision and without the bankruptcy notation.
+Results vary.

 • Your income is unstable.
 Commission-based income, gig work, or a business in a volatile industry makes the 3-5 year commitment genuinely dangerous.
 One bad quarter can end the whole plan.